 Bulbs and bulblike plants, Perennials

 From Namaqualand, South Africa.
-Leaves grow 6 to 12 in. long, to 2 in. wide, sometimes dry at flowering.
-Bloom stalks rise 8 to 32 in. above ground, producing masses of long-lasting white flowers from mid to late spring.
+Leaves grow to 6–12 in. long and 2 in. wide, sometimes dry at flowering.
+Bloom stalks rise 8–32 in. above the ground, producing masses of long-lasting white flowers from mid- to late spring.

 From Namaqualand, South Africa.
-Leaves grow 6 to 12 in. long, to 2 in. wide, sometimes dry at flowerin...
+Leaves grow to 6–12 in. long and 2 in. wide, sometimes dry at fl...

 More open and sprawling than P. aequalis, with loose clusters of orange to red flowers. ...

 From Japan.
 Possibly the hardiest of the banana clan.
 Grows to 15 ft. tall, with narrow green leaves a...